igneus/eantifonar/README.md

 ## Run

 1. Clone the [In adiutorium](https://github.com/igneus/In-adiutorium) project e.g. to ~/tmp/In-adiutorium

-2. Prepare database of scores:
+2. Prepare database of scores: (Two hours or more are a normal amount of time needed for this operation.)
 $ bundle exec ruby bin/indexer.rb -Rt ~/tmp/In-adiutorium

 3. On your development machine start the web application using: